 - Iceland is about the outdoors.
 Hiking is a wonderful way to get out and visit the lava fields, grassy meadows, glacial ice fields, black sand deserts, and diverse ecosystems.

-- As anywhere in the world, Northern lights are a hit or miss when and if they will occur.
-If you are lucky enough to see some, they have some of the best there is.
+- As with anywhere in the world, Northern lights are a hit or miss when and if they will occur.
+If you are lucky enough to see some, they have some of the best anywhere.

 - Iceland is not for the budget traveler.
 You will see jaw-dropping prices in restaurants, tours, bars, and retail stores.
-A beer even in an out-of-the-way village will run you $15-18.
+Even in an out-of-the-way village, a beer will run you $15-18.
 Want to bring home gifts?
 Hit the duty-free on the way out of Iceland.
 The alcohol is exceptionally well priced there.

-- Icelandic people are resilient, tough, hard-working, independent as well as forward-thinking.
+- Icelandic people are resilient, tough, hard-working, independent, and forward-thinking.
 They are shy by nature, competitive business people, and enjoy a high standard of living.
 They are rule followers, so their guests do the same.
-In a country with few people, they are not accustomed to waiting and can be impatient.
+A country with few people is not accustomed to waiting and can be impatient.
 They have a passion for culture.

 - The Icelanders adore their black licorice.
 Anything licorice, even chocolate-covered licorice.

-- If taking the bus from the airport to Reykjavik (can be up to an hour trip), sit on the bus’s right side for the best scenery.
+- If taking the bus from the airport to Reykjavik (it can be up to an hour trip), sit on the bus’s right side for the best scenery.

 - If you come across hot springs, you could be met with the overwhelming smell of rotten eggs.
-This is the sulfur as the water is coming from the core of the earth.
+This is the sulfur, as the water comes from the earth’s core.
 Many beautiful springs can be hard to visit due to the smell.
 This smell will also come out of the tap for a few seconds in people’s homes.
 The water is safe to drink, though.
-As a matter of fact, it is some of the cleanest water anywhere.
+It is some of the cleanest water anywhere.

-- Iceland has a heavy seafood and fish diet.
-It will be by far the freshest you will ever find in your life.
+- Iceland has a rich seafood and fish diet.
+It will be the freshest you will ever find in your life.
 The cod is especially amazing.
 For meats, there will be lots of lamb on the menu.